cemeteries

 Observations

-1) High quality, detailed marble figures are more interesting than huge, boring mausoleums.
+1) High quality, detailed marble figures are more interesting than huge, boring concrete mausoleums.

 2) Successful graveyards are filled with plants, including shade trees.
 Concrete jungles consisting of homogenous rows of large tombs and no plants are depressing.